 What is Spinal Decompression?

 Spinal decompression is a non-surgical procedure that is used to relieve pressure that may be accumulated on the spinal cord.
 Including pressure that may be compressing nerve roots passing through or exiting from the spinal column.
-Ideally we would recommend coming into SOHMA of Long Beach and Lakewood CA where we offer Non-Surgical Spinal Decompression using a specialized decompression table called a spinal traction.
+Ideally we would recommend coming into SOHMA of Long Beach CA where we offer Non-Surgical Spinal Decompression using a specialized decompression table called a spinal traction.
 You are fitted with a harness around your pelvis and abdomen.
 The Spinal Traction table is used to take pressure off of your spinal cord and vertebrae.
 It can also reposition those vertebrae naturally.
 For optimal benefits some patients may require as many as a couple months of treatment.

 Can you decompress at home?